WilmixInformationTechnology/ABOUTUS/README.md

 ==========
 WilmixInformationTechnology  (WIT)   is  the  Headoffice   of  EXTERNAL ADVANCED  BUSINESS  started by wilmix jemin  j.

 Wilmix Information Technology is otherwise known as WIT is a product based company started in Dec 16 2016.
 WIT is a part of WSIT field.
 Wilmix Information Technology(WIT) is focused on Advanced Software Development, WebDesign, Developing utilities, WebPublishing ,Cloud computing , and Client Services.
 WIT provides information technology, software engineering , research , and Quality Analysis.
-WIT is one of Best Research based company in year 2015
+WIT is one of Best Research based company in year 2016.

+Note:  WIT   is  the   Most  Powerful  Organization   in  2016   History.

 OUR HUMAN POLICY
 ================